Drug and Alcohol Rehabilitation Centers in Metlakatla, AK

 907-225-4664

-RYC Long Term Residential provides addiction care and rehab services such as long term rehab facilities, outpatient counseling, inpatient treatment programs, short term drug rehab programs, inpatient detoxification facilities, and others to people residing in Metlakatla, Alaska and its surrounding areas so that they overcome their alcohol and drug abuse disorders and achieve full recovery.
+RYC Long Term Residential provides addiction care and rehab services such as long term rehab facilities, outpatient counseling, inpatient treatment programs, short term drug rehab programs, inpatient detoxification facilities, and others to people residing in Metlakatla, AK. and its surrounding areas so that they overcome their alcohol and drug abuse disorders and achieve full recovery.
 It has services - such as brief intervention approach, individual psychotherapy, cognitive/behavior therapy, rational emotive behavioral therapy, activity therapy, couple/family therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because RYC Long Term Residential believes that full sobriety can only be achieved through highly individualized and personalized care.

 In addition, the drug and alcohol rehab center specializes in many other programs - like suicide prevention services, veterans, persons who have experienced sexual abuse, aftercare/continuing care, housing services, social skills development and more - as well as many other treatment modalities that you can find listed below.
 Further, this drug and alcohol rehab center has aftercare plans that work in line with its treatment methods to ensure that individuals maintain permanent, full, and lasting abstinence and sobriety from alcohol and drugs.